mudasobwa/mudasobwa.github.io/_posts/2018-03-06-beware-of-yagni.md

 As far as I can tell, originally it meant “Don’t install a fifth wheel on your car unless you are participating the 5-wheeled-cars-rally.”
 Nowadays it’s widely used as an excuse to reject doing their job from the lazy and arrogant developers.
-I rarely agree with Martin Fauler, but this is a brilliant wording explaining the issue:
+I rarely agree with Martin Fowler, but this is a brilliant wording explaining the issue:

 > Yagni only applies to capabilities built into the software to support